-- 1. The proposed garage located underneath the home shall be removed.
-The area shall be regraded to accommodate the proposed single family home. - 2.
-Incised lumber or pressure treated wood shall not be used on any visible surfaces.
+- 1. Incised lumber or pressure treated wood shall not be used on any visible surfaces.
+(P) - 2.
+All railings, decking and stairs shall be finished to match the house body or trim.
 (P) - 3.
-All railings, decking and stairs shall be finished to match the house body or trim.
-(P) - 4.
 The applicant shall utilize the following: - a.
 Wood or fiberglass windows and doors.
 Fiberglass windows (Marvin Integrity or equivalent)(P) - b.
 Wood siding or materials which have the appearance of horizontal wood siding.
 (P) - c.
 Gable trim consists of a simple bargeboard with molding at roofline and a wide molded rake board.(P) - d.
 The window sash shall be the darkest color of the three color paint scheme.(P) - e.
 Simple vernacular styled lighting.(P) - f.
 Simple paneled fiberglass or wood garage doors with or without windows.(P) - g.
 Cover sections of exposed foundations; Concrete or masonry: exceeding 31⁄2 feet, Piling or posts: 11⁄2 feet; above grade; At slopes measure perpendicular to slope.
 (P)